JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_1.md

 Perfection hunger in our hearts is necessary to ensure capacity for comprehending the faith pathways to supreme attainment.

-It is literally true, "Human things must be known in order to be loved, but divine things must be loved in order to be known."
+It is literally true, “Human things must be known in order to be loved, but divine things must be loved in order to be known.”

 The indwelling Father-Spirit unfailingly arouses in our souls a true and searching hunger for perfection, together with a far reaching curiosity that can only be satisfied by communion with God.